 Kevin Johnson: Executive Director

 Kevin Johnson is the founder and executive director of Election Reformers Network.
 Kevin has 19 years’ experience in election reform programming, including two years with ERN, ten years as a Board Member of Common Cause Massachusetts, and seven years working on overseas democracy promotion with the National Democratic Institute.
-Kevin is on the Advisory Boards of Fairvote and Voter Choice Massachusetts.
+Kevin is on the Advisory Boards of Fairvote, Issue One and Voter Choice Massachusetts.

 On the Board of Common Cause Massachusetts, Mr. Johnson participated in successful reform campaigns to establish automatic voter registration, early voting, online registration, improved access to government information, and the Massachusetts State Ethics Commission.
 He led a successful ballot question campaign in the city of Newton Massachusetts in support of an anti – Citizens United constitutional amendment.
 Mr Johnson was also part of a team organizing citizen participation in the highly regarded 2011 Massachusetts redistricting process.
 Mr. Johnson served on the Advisory Council to former Common Cause National President Bob Edgar.